I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 - Slightly fry the tapa to give a little bit of texture to the outside of the meat.

-- Drizzle some chili garlic oil for an extra spicy kick.
+- Drizzle some chili garlic oil for an extra spicy kick to this dish.

 Another Delicious Breakfast Recipe